mikestead/bitbucket-semver/README.md

 - `Patch`: Backwards compatible fix
 - `Upkeep`: General housekeeping which doesn't require a release e.g. improved tests or documentation.

-**If any merged PR is discovered without a semver prefix in the title then the the tool will exit with code `1` printing the offending PR title.**
+**If any merged PR is discovered without a semver title prefix then the tool will exit with code `1` printing the offending PR title.**

-Note that we'd prefer to look for semver labels on a PR but these are [still unsupported](https://bitbucket.org/site/master/issues/11976/ability-to-add-labels-to-pull-requests-bb#).
+Note that we'd prefer to look for semver _labels_ on a PR but these are [still unsupported](https://bitbucket.org/site/master/issues/11976/ability-to-add-labels-to-pull-requests-bb#).

 Scanning of pull requests will go one level deep unless a custom depth is specified via the `--depth [depth]` option.
 This means that any PR merged directly to `master` will be examined but any PR merged to another branch which then merged to master won't.

-The reason for this default is ensure high accuracy.
-For example a PR may have been opened and merged to another branch months previously with a `major` semver tag.
+The reason for this default is to ensure high accuracy.
+For example a `major` PR may have been opened and merged to another branch months previously.
 If the branch it merged into only just made its way to master but in that time the `major` it referred to has already gone in via another PR then we'd end up with an invalid `major` bump.
 This issue is exacerbated by the inability to edit the metadata of a merged PR in Bitbucket Server.

-You may feel this is unduly cautious setting so are free to define your own more liberal scanning depth.
+You may feel this is an unduly cautious setting so are free to define your own more liberal scanning depth.
+Remember though that the semver tag on a PR going into `master` should reflect any PR's which have merged into it.

 Here are some examples of generated version increments based on merged PRs.